djl997/laravel-maintenance-scheduler/README.md

 php artisan releases:delete {releaseID} # Delete one specific release by ID
 ```
 ### Enable Maintenance Mode:
 To activate maintenance mode, run the default Laravel command `php artisan down`.
-Laravel Release Scheduler will search for scheduled releases that day and activate them.
-If no releases were scheduled, it will create and activate an unscheduled release automatically.
+Laravel Release Scheduler will search for scheduled releases scoped to that date and activate them.
+Note if no releases were scheduled, there will automatically be an unscheduled release created and activated.

 ### Disable Maintenance Mode:
 To deactivate maintenance mode, run `php artisan up`.
 Laravel Release Scheduler will complete the active release and make it available for the changelog.
+You can copy-paste this e.g. to Github.

 ### Show maintenance message:
 ```php